We love to end our meal with a fortune cookie, and having fresh homemade fortune cookies with thought-out fortunes is even more fun!

 Instructions

-• Preheat oven to 375 degrees.
+• Preheat oven to 375ยฐF.
 Line a baking sheet with parchment paper or a baking mat; have fortune strips ready.

 • In a large mixing bowl, using a hand mixer, beat the egg whites and sugar on high speed for 2 minutes.
-Add the melted butter, vanilla, almond extract, and water, mix until incorporated.
-Add the flour and cornstarch, mix just until combined.
+Add the melted butter, vanilla, almond extract, and water.
+Mix until incorporated.
+Add the flour and cornstarch and mix until just combined.

-• Bake the cookies for 7-8 minutes or until the edges are brown.
-Remove them from the oven and quickly flip over.
-Fold the cookie in half, into a semicircle.
-Slip the note into the cookie.
-Place the semicircle onto the edge of a cup and quickly fold the ends down (see pictures below).
+• Bake for 7-8 minutes in the preheated oven, or until the edges begin to brown slightly.
+Remove from the oven and, working quickly, flip the cookie over, place a fortune in the center, and gently fold the cookie in half to resemble a semi-circle.
+Place the semicircle onto the edge of a cup and gently press the ends down to form a horseshoe shape.

 • Place the cookie in a muffin tin to let it cool and hold its shape.